MichaelWiciak/WordleGame/README.md

 # WordleGame
-Java Implementation of the world game using Gradle.
+Java Implementation of the wordle game using Gradle.